 In fact, every conversation with a local skeptic is the ghost story that made them a believer, and every conversation with any local at all is their story of what brought them to St. Aug and the power that keeps them here.

 My new friend, Donovan, is no different.

 He looks like a cross between Harry Potter and Obi-Wan Kenobi circa Episode 1, and his charisma is that of a 1930’s New York gangster, not the trigger-happy, loud-mouthed one, but the likable one who runs the show.

-He works as a ghost tour guide and is more in touch with his wise, confident little voice than I am.
+He's younger than me and more in touch with his wise, confident little voice than I am.